btozer/gmg/README.md

     export alias gmg='python ~/anaconda/lib/python3/site-packages/gmg/gmg.py'

-or manually add this to your .bashrc or equivalent file (e.g. .bash_profile or .cshrc) e.g.:
+or manually add this to your .bashrc or equivalent file (e.g. .bash_profile, .zshrc or .cshrc) e.g.:

     alias gmg='python ~/anaconda/lib/python3/site-packages/gmg/gmg.py'

-Then add the executable directory to your $PATH variable by repeating the progess, e.g.:
+Then (it required) add the executable directory to your $PATH variable by repeating the progess, e.g.:

     export $PATH=$PATH:~/anaconda/lib/python3/site-packages/gmg/